HTMLGuyLLC/jPack/README.md

 import {dom} from '@htmlguyllc/jpack/src/utilities';

 //Dont do this.
-Most of these are dumb examples. dom.getDomElement('.my-fav-button', true, true); //will throw an error if it doesn't fine it, or if it finds more than 1 dom.getDomElements('.links', true); //will throw an error if none are found dom.getDomElement('.my-button'); //returns the button, or null (if multiple, it returns the first) dom.getDomElements('.links'); //returns an array of any matches for .links dom.getDomElement($('a')); //returns the native DOM element for the link and removes the jQuery wrapper dom.getDomElement(document.querySelectorAll('a')); //returns the first anchor
+Most of these are dumb examples. dom.getElement('.my-fav-button', true, true); //will throw an error if it doesn't fine it, or if it finds more than 1 dom.getElements('.links', true); //will throw an error if none are found dom.getElement('.my-button'); //returns the button, or null (if multiple, it returns the first) dom.getElements('.links'); //returns an array of any matches for .links dom.getElement($('a')); //returns the native DOM element for the link and removes the jQuery wrapper dom.getElement(document.querySelectorAll('a')); //returns the first anchor

 dom.exists('a'); //returns true if there is an anchor on the page dom.multipleExist('a'); //returns true if more than 1 anchor on the page